Umang8251/Quiz-Game/README.md

 2. *Navigate to the project directory:* cd Quiz-Game

-3.*Install dependencies:*
+3. *Install dependencies:*
      npm install

-4.*Configure the application:*
+4. *Configure the application:*

 ## Contributing

-1)Fork the project.
+1) Fork the project.
-2)Create your feature branch (git checkout -b feature/your-feature).
+2) Create your feature branch (git checkout -b feature/your-feature).
-3)Commit your changes (git commit -am 'Add some feature').
+3) Commit your changes (git commit -am 'Add some feature').
-4)Push to the branch (git push origin feature/your-feature).
+4) Push to the branch (git push origin feature/your-feature).
-5)Open a pull request.
+5) Open a pull request.

 ## License
 This project is licensed under the MIT License.